Activating Data Plans on Cellular Devices

 Regardless of the type of SIM, each SIM has a unique identifying serial number assigned to it, similar to an IMEI.

-When activating a new data plan on a physical SIM card - you'll either need a new SIM card from the carrier or the carrier may be able activate remotely using a SIM card you already own.
-Provided the SIM card is compatible with the carrier and has not previously been activated.
+When activating a new data plan on a physical SIM card - you'll either need a new SIM card from the carrier - or the carrier may be able activate remotely using a SIM card you already own.
+If you are bringing your own SIM card, it needs to be compatible with the carrier and not have been activated previously.

 SIM cards cannot generally be reused and activated on a different plan, nor can a SIM card be tied to more than one plan.